qduOliver/MQP/README.md

 # MQP
-## A universal learning framework to continue boosting the video salient object detection performance via semi-supervised motion quality perception
+## A Novel Video Salient Object Detection Method via Semi-supervised Motion Quality Perception

 ## Prerequisites
 The training and testing experiments are conducted using PyTorch 1.1.0 with a single GeForce RTX 2080Ti GPU with 11GB Memory.